 Monkeys with red bottoms, also known as “red butt monkeys,” are a fascinating group of primates found in various regions across Africa and Asia.
 These distinctive animals are characterized by their hairless bottoms, which range in color from red to dark red or pink-red.
 This unique physical trait makes them a subject of curiosity among humans and plays an essential role in their social behavior and communication within their groups.

-Several species within the primate world exhibit this remarkable feature, including baboons, rhesus macaques, mandrills, Japanese macaques, and Celebes crested macaques.
+Several primate species exhibit this remarkable feature, including baboons, rhesus macaques, mandrills, Japanese macaques, and Celebes crested macaques.

 Their colorful bottoms serve as non-verbal cues for communicating with other members of their species, particularly during mating seasons.